Blog

 The Transition to Value-Based Care: A New Era in Healthcare

-The conversation took a turn towards the future of healthcare, focusing on the transition from volume-based to value-based care.
+The conversation then took a turn toward the future of healthcare, focusing on the transition from volume-based to value-based care.

 “Contracts are moving from fee-for-service to payments for value and it's getting traction.”